toggio/SecureTokenizer/README.md

 The constructor accept two parameters:
 - `string` **$key**: the key for encrypt, decrypt and seed initialization
-- `bool` **$xss = true** (optional): if this value is the encryption key will include server and remote ip address for XSS attack prevention.
+- `bool` **$xss = true** (optional): if this value is true the encryption key will include server and remote ip address for XSS attack prevention.
 This parameter is optional and defaults to true if not specified.

 ### Generating a Secure Token
 ```php